-As explained in the answer to question (18), a "peremptory writ in the first instance" is an order telling the trial court to do what the petitioner has requested (or some form of what the petitioner requested as ordered by the appellate division) that is issued without the appellate division first issuing an alternative writ or order to show cause.
-The appellate division will not issue a peremptory writ in the first instance without first giving the parties notice and a chance to file an opposition.
-However, when the appellate division is such a notice, it means that the appellate division is strongly considering granting the writ requested by the petitioner.
+As explained in the answer to question (18), a "peremptory writ in the first instance" is an order telling the small claims court to do what the petitioner has requested (or some modified form of what the petitioner requested as ordered by the appellate division judge) that is issued without the appellate division judge first issuing an alternative writ or order to show cause.
+The appellate division judge will seldom issue a peremptory writ in the first instance without first giving the parties notice and a chance to file an opposition.
+However, when the appellate division judge issues such a notice, it means that the appellate division judge is strongly considering granting the writ requested by the petitioner.

-An opposition is your argument to the appellate division about why the trial court should not be ordered to do what the petitioner has requested.
+An opposition is your argument to the appellate division judge about why the small claims court should not be ordered to do what the petitioner has requested.
 If you are represented by a lawyer in the writ proceeding, your lawyer will prepare your opposition.
 If you are not represented by a lawyer, you will need to prepare your own opposition.
-Like a return discussed above, an opposition is usually a legal response called an "answer."
-An answer is used to admit or deny the facts alleged in the petition, to add to or correct the facts, and to explain any legal defenses to the legal arguments made by the petitioner.
-You should read California Code of Civil Procedure sections 430.10-430.80 for more information about answers.
-You can get copies of these statutes at any county law library or online at leginfo.legislature.ca.gov/faces/codes.xhtml.
-Unless the appellate division sets a different deadline in its notice that it is considering issuing a peremptory writ, you must serve and file your opposition within 30 days after the appellate division issues the notice.
+An opposition is a response to the legal arguments made by the petitioner.
+Unless the appellate division judge sets a different deadline in the notice that the judge is considering issuing a peremptory writ, you must serve and file your opposition within 30 days after the appellate division issues the notice.
 The opposition must be served on all the other parties to the writ proceeding.
 "Serving and filing" the opposition means that you must:

 - Have somebody over 18 years old who is not a party to the case-so not you-mail or deliver ("serve") the opposition to the other parties in the way required by law. - Make a record that the opposition has been served.
 This record is called a "proof of service."
 Proof of Service (Appellate Division) (form APP-109) can be used to make this record.
-The proof of service must show who served the opposition, who was served, how the opposition was served (by mail or in person), and the date the opposition was served. - File the original opposition and the proof of service with the appellate division.
+The proof of service must show who served the opposition, who was served with the opposition, how the opposition was served (by mail or in person), and the date the opposition was served.

+• File the original opposition and the proof of service with the appellate division.
 You should make a copy of the opposition you are planning to file for your own records before you file it with the court.
 It is a good idea to bring or mail an extra copy of the opposition to the clerk when you file your original, and ask the clerk to stamp this copy to show that the original has been filed.